 Similarly, online estimated tax calculators like Turbotax’s can help you.
 Accounting software like this does double duty by calculating the tax and filing returns.

-It’s important to calculate your payments accurately because you may have to pay a penalty if you don’t pay enough throughout the year.
+Calculating your payments accurately is important because you may have to pay a penalty if you don’t pay enough throughout the year.

 You can avoid penalties if you make quarterly payments of at least 90% of the amount owed for the current tax year.
 Or you can pay 100% of the taxes you paid the previous year — whichever is smaller.